Skip to main content

 As part of the subject Polish Language, pupils are introduced to the traditions of national, European and world cultures by reading texts which are representative of various epochs.

-The subject Civic Education comprises thematic sections ‘Human rights’, ‘National / ethnic communities and homeland’ and ‘International affairs’.
+The subject Civic Education comprises thematic sections ‘Human rights’, ‘National / ethnic communities and the homeland’ and ‘International affairs’.

 As part of the section ‘Human Rights’, pupils analyse and discuss, for example, the Preamble to the Universal Declaration of Human Rights, children’ rights and the Convention on the Rights of the Child; and present the aims of the United Nations International Children's Emergency Fund (UNICEF).

-As part of the section ‘National / ethnic communities and homeland’, pupils argue that it is possible to reconcile various socio-cultural identities (regional, national, ethnic, state, civic, European); recognise forms and expressions of xenophobia, including racism, chauvinism and antisemitism, and argue for the need to counteract them.
+As part of the section ‘National / ethnic communities and the homeland’, pupils argue that it is possible to reconcile various socio-cultural identities (regional, national, ethnic, state, civic, European); recognise forms and expressions of xenophobia, including racism, chauvinism and antisemitism, and argue for the need to counteract them.

 Core curriculum: Secondary Education